skoolkid/skoolkit/sphinx/source/ref-files.rst

   Second top-level item.
   ...

-where ``title`` is the title of the entry, and the intro text and top-level items are separated by blank lines.
+where ``title`` is the title of the entry.
+The intro text and the first top-level item must be separated by a blank line.
 Lower-level items are created by using indentation, as shown.
+Blank lines between items are optional and will be ignored.

 If the intro text is a single hyphen (``-``), it will not be included in the final HTML rendering.